What Are Sexually Transmitted Infections?

 Is oral sex risk-free for STIs?

-No. STIs can be transmitted through oral sex.
+No. STIs such as herpes, gonorrhea, chlamydia, and syphilis can all be transmitted via oral sex.

 Do condoms fully prevent STIs?

-What should I do if my partner tests positive?
+What should I do if my partner tests positive for an STI?

 Can STIs cause infertility in men?